 As you can see from the above syntax, this Power BI DAX IF function accepts three arguments: the first argument is the Boolean expression (which returns true or false).
 If the expression results TRUE, then the second argument return; otherwise, the third argument will return.

 We renamed the default column name as IfExample.
-As you can see from the below screenshot, while I was typing, Power BI IntelliSense is showing the suggestions.
+As you can see from the below screenshot, while I was typing, the IntelliSense is showing the suggestions.

-For the Power BI DAX Logical Functions demo purpose, we use the Sales column.
+For this DAX Logical Functions demo purpose, we use the Sales column.

 By clicking the enter or any key, a new column created.
 And the final Code is